-In addition, two CRD-related abstracts from Napo and its collaborators were accepted for online publication at ASCO.
-One of these studies found that patients with CRD used significantly more resources, including outpatient services, ED visits, and hospitalizations.
-Effective prevention of CRD remains an unmet strategy to reduce the overall cost of cancer care.
-Findings from the other study indicated that patients with CRD had nearly 2.9 times higher all-cause total cost than patients without CRD after adjusting for covariates.
-Prevention of CRD may result in a significant reduction in cancer-treatment cost.
+Furthermore, it has been reported that patients with CRD used significantly more resources, including outpatient services, emergency room visits, and hospitalizations.
+Effective prevention of CRD provides an untapped market opportunity to reduce the overall cost of cancer care.
+Findings from studies have indicated that patients with CRD had nearly 2.9 times higher all-cause total cost of care than patients without CRD after adjusting for covariates.
+Thus, prophylaxis of CRD is expected to result in a significant reduction in cancer-treatment cost.